Thala254/alx-low_level_programming/0x08-recursion/README.md

 $ julien@ubuntu:~/0x08.
 Recursion$
 ```

-## You mustn't be afraid to dream a little bigger, darling
+## 3.You mustn't be afraid to dream a little bigger, darling

 Write a function that returns the factorial of a given number.